yingweiwo

 Therapeutic Uses

-Leucovorin is indicated for use in combination with agents such as fluorouracil or high-dose methotrexate, as second-line treatment of squamous cell head and neck carcinoma. /NOT included in US product labeling/
+Leucovorin calcium is indicated for use in combination with drugs such as fluorouracil or high-dose methotrexate as a second-line treatment for head and neck squamous cell carcinoma. /Not included in the US product label/

-Leucovorin is indicated as a antidote to the toxic effects of folic acid antagonists such as methotrexate, pyrimethamine, or trimethoprim.
-Leucovorin also is indicated as a rescue after high-dose methotrexate therapy in osteosarcoma and as a part of chemotherapeutic treatment programs in the management of several forms of cancer. /Included in US product labeling/
+Leucovorin calcium is indicated as an antidote for the toxicity of folic acid antagonists such as methotrexate, pyrimethamine, or trimethoprim.
+Leucovorin calcium is also indicated for salvage therapy in osteosarcoma patients after high-dose methotrexate treatment, and as part of chemotherapy regimens for various cancers. /Included in the US product label/

-Leucovorin is indicated to treat megaloblastic anemias associated with sprue, nutritional deficiency, pregnancy, and infancy when oral folic acid therapy is not feasible.
-Leucovorin is not recommended for use in the treatment of pernicious anemia or other megaloblastic anemias secondary to lack of vitamin B12, since it may produce a hematologic remission while neurologic manifestations continue to progress. /Included in US product labeling/
+Leucovorin calcium is indicated for the treatment of megaloblastic anemia associated with celiac disease, nutritional deficiencies, pregnancy, and infancy, especially when oral folic acid therapy is not possible.
+Leucovorin calcium is not recommended for the treatment of pernicious anemia or other megaloblastic anemia caused by vitamin B12 deficiency, as it may cause neurological symptoms to continue to progress while hematological symptoms improve. /Included in the US product label/

-For more Therapeutic Uses (Complete) data for LEUCOVORIN (7 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of leucovorin calcium (7 types), please visit the HSDB record page.

 Drug Warnings

-Since allergic reactions have been reported following oral and parenteral administration of folic acid, the possibility of allergic reactions to leucovorin should be considered.
+Because there have been reports of allergic reactions following oral and parenteral administration of folic acid, the possibility of allergic reactions to leucovorin should be considered.

-For more Drug Warnings (Complete) data for LEUCOVORIN (10 total), please visit the HSDB record page.
+For more drug warnings (complete) data on leucovorin (10 in total), please visit the HSDB records page.

 Pharmacodynamics